RakhithJK/dbeaver-dbeaver-wiki/Panels.md

    ![](images/ug/Grouping-add-column.png)

-For MySQL databases you can also add a column with an expression - the expression will be calculated in the resulting column:
+For MySQL/MariaDB databases you can also add a column with an expression - the expression will be calculated in the resulting column:

 ![](images/ug/Grouping-column-expression.png)